yarixer/pytorch-defect-classifier/README.md

-# Pharmaceutical Defect Classifier

-Binary image classification project for detecting visual defects in pharmaceutical solid forms (pills and capsules) using PyTorch.

-## Problem
+## Overview
+This project simulates a basic visual quality inspection pipeline for pharmaceutical products.
-The goal is to classify a pharmaceutical sample image as:
+The model classifies an input image as:

 - `good`
 - `defect`

-This simulates a basic visual quality inspection pipeline.
+The current dataset combines two pharmaceutical object types:

+- `pill`
+- `capsule`

 ## Dataset
-The dataset was built from MVTec AD categories [Link](https://www.mvtec.com/research-teaching/datasets/mvtec-ad) :
+The dataset was built from MVTec AD categories:
 - `pill`
 - `capsule`